[Workbench] Provide more feedback about when a queued job is likely to start.

 At the core, being able to play around and get results quickly will make it more pleasant to learn Arvados.
 Sandboxes?
 Arv run?
 Arvados-like local docker?
 Immediately running pipelines? are all addressing this.

-#8 Updated by Tom Clegg over 3 years ago
+#8 Updated by Tom Clegg almost 4 years ago

 - All worker nodes are busy.
 Nodemanager will probably do something about this in 10(?) seconds.